msakr21/bitly-take-home/README.md

 ]
 ```

-2) If you'd like to count clicks for other years, use a difference csv file, or use a different json file then in the count_clicks_runner.rb replace the following arguments: `("2021", './data/decodes.json', './data/encodes.csv')` as needed.
+2) If you'd like to count clicks for other years, use a different csv file, or use a different json file then in the count_clicks_runner.rb replace the following arguments: `("2021", './data/decodes.json', './data/encodes.csv')` as needed.

 3) To run the tests, run `bundle exec rspec`